-Once you are done with competitors’ analysis and required upgradation within your outline.
-You pass on the file further for approval along with all the template sheets I just mentioned.
+Once you are done with the competitors’ analysis and the required upgrade within your outline You pass on the file for approval along with all the template sheets I just mentioned.
 This helps to validate your choice of headings and topics and reduces the chances of changes within your outline.
 Though outline drafts are kept highly flexible.

 I finalized this outline including all the points my team discussed while brainstorming.
 This outline was surely the backbone of my content.
 But did I follow it entirely?
 No!

 If you take a look at the table of content at the beginning of this blog you’ll know the gap between a final outline and a final draft.

 Mind it, you don’t have to stick to the outline you have to take inspiration from it and you are free to add quality to it.

 Collect Content’s “GOLDEN NUGGETS“

 If you envisioned crispy chicken nuggets reading the heading then you’ve got it right.
 That is what you’ll offer your readers.
 Something interesting besides topic-centric literal blah, blah, blah for 3000+ words.